 - 1 teaspoon salt

 - ¼ teaspoon ground black pepper

 - ½ cup sharp cheddar cheese, shredded

 - Prebake the piecrust according to package directions if using store bought.
 If the piecrust is homemade Serious Eats has a great explanation on how to blind bake the crust.

 - Melt 1 tbsp. of butter in a saucepan over medium heat.
 Add onions and cook until lightly browned.
 Add remaining 1 tbsp. of butter, let melt then add squash, half of the thyme and half of the marjoram.
 Continue cooking over medium heat until squash is starting to brown.
 Cool to room temperature.

 - In a bowl, whisk together, the eggs, half and half, remaining thyme and marjoram, salt, and pepper.
-Place cooled piecrust on baking sheet.
-Layer the following in piecrust: first squash mixture, then mozzarella cheese then sharp cheese.
-Pour the egg/herb mixture over the filling (I had a bit too much).
+Place the cooled prebaked piecrust on a baking sheet.
+Layer the following in the piecrust: first squash mixture, then mozzarella cheese then sharp cheese.
+Pour the egg/herb mixture over the filling.

-- Reduce the oven temperature to 350.
+- Preheat the oven temperature to 350.
 Bake the quiche for 35 minutes or until it sets in the center(test with knife).